freakout42/formax/README.md

 Status
 ======
 Edge 1.5.0 is useable for single block single page forms.
-Don't hesitate to create any issues when in trouble.
+Don't hesitate to create an issue when in trouble or missing a feature.

 Feature roadmap
 ---------------